Detroit Red Wings not ruling out Ville Husso (lower body) returning: He's week to week

 Derek Lalonde told reporters Thursday morning in Vancouver, British Columbia, where the Wings were for an evening game against the Canucks, that Husso "met with a doctor this morning.
 He'll be out, it's going to be in that week-to-week range."
 He suffered a lower-body injury Tuesday during the first period of the game against the Edmonton Oilers.

 Alex Lyon finished that game, and was slated to start against the Canucks.
-From Vancouver, the Wings head to Calgary, Alberta, to play the Flames on Saturday, and then finish the trip Monday againt the Kraken in Seattle.
+From Vancouver, the Wings head to Calgary to play the Flames on Saturday, and then finish the trip Monday againt the Kraken in Seattle.

 NO NEWS IS GOOD NEWS: Three weeks out, Red Wings project to have a quiet trade deadline.
 Here's why